 Service Coordinator.
 The individual(s) responsible for supporting the coordination of Resident care, including the preparation and periodic review and revision of each Resident’s service plan.

 Significant Negative Effect.
 The consequence of a situation in which a Resident experienced a significant risk of death or serious physical or emotional harm.
-The consequences of such situations include, but are not limited to, accidental injury; unanticipated death; suicide or suicide attempt; a physical or sexual assault by or against a Resident; a complaint of Resident abuse, suspected Resident abuse, or referral of a complaint of Resident abuse to a local or state authority; a medication error requiring medical attention; SAMM or LMA error with an adverse effect requiring medical attention; elopement with an absence of greater than 30 minutes; misuse of a Resident’s funds by the Residence or its staff; an outbreak of a serious communicable disease that is listed in 105 CMR 300.100: Diseases Reportable to Local Boards of Health; pest infestation; food poisoning as defined in 105 CMR 300.020: Diseases Reportable to Local Boards of Health; and, fire or structural damage to the Residence.
+The consequences of such situations include, but are not limited to, accidental injury; Unanticipated Death; suicide or suicide attempt; a physical or sexual assault by or against a Resident; a complaint of Resident abuse, suspected Resident abuse, or referral of a complaint of Resident abuse to a local or state authority; a medication error requiring medical attention; SAMM or LMA error with an adverse effect requiring medical attention; elopement with an absence of greater than 30 minutes; misuse of a Resident’s funds by the Residence or its staff; an outbreak of a serious communicable disease that is listed in 105 CMR 300.100: Diseases Reportable to Local Boards of Health; pest infestation; food poisoning as defined in 105 CMR 300.020: Diseases Reportable to Local Boards of Health; and, fire or structural damage to the Residence.

 Skilled Nursing Care.
 Skilled services described in 130 CMR 456.409(A).

 Special Care Residence.
-The Residence in its entirety or a separate and distinct section within the Residence that provides an enhanced level of supports and services for one or more Residents to address their specialized needs due to cognitive or other impairments.
+The Residence in its entirety or any separate and distinct section or sections within the Residence that provide(s) an enhanced level of supports and services for one or more Residents to address their specialized needs due to cognitive or other impairments.

 Special Care Unit.
 A portion of a Special Care Residence designed for and occupied pursuant to a Residency Agreement by one or two individuals as the private living quarters of such individuals.